DiegoSteve/tu-fiesta/README.md

 =======
 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This website allows us to manage invitations to our events.

 Things you may want to cover: